PIPro

 How is the PIPro different than ‘spring’ style splints?
 Both wire spring splints and the PIPro provide rotational torque to the PIP joint.
 The PIPro, however, provides several advantages including its ability to trap body heat to warm the tissue and also provides circumferential compression to reduce edema.
 Unlike spring splints, the PIPro is soft and amenable for night time wearing.
 There is also an optional night strap.
 Spring splints have a small contact area which increases local pressure, whereas the PIPro has a broad area of contract.

-Does my patient need a night strap?
+Does my patient need a night strap for their PIPro?
 When instructing your patient in night time wearing, we recommend discussing the night strap if the PIPro falls off during sleep.
 This is most common with the small finger because of the shorter digit length, occasional with the index finger (as a border digit), and uncommon with the long and ring fingers.